ritu456286/NSUT-Website-Main/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-If you have any questions, suggestions, or feedback, feel free to contact us at ritu.kansal456@gmail.com, jashanpreet....., lovish....
+If you have any questions, suggestions, or feedback, feel free to contact us at ritu.kansal456@gmail.com

 Happy coding!